Vacuum-Tube/OSM-TPF2-Importer/README.md

     - bollards
     - Litfaßsäulen

-Unfortunately, not all data can be used for automation.
+Not all data can be used for automation.
 For example, stations are mapped in detail in OSM, but have to be manually built in TPF2.
 Building contours are extensively mapped, but there is no simple way to create appropriate automation for this.
 The OSM landuse data cannot be used due to a missing interface in TPF2 to draw ground textures.